outaTiME/grunt-config/README.md

 ##### Gruntfile

-Define variable for each environment:
+Define variables for each environment:

 ```js
 config: {